jamesrharwood/srqr/items/integration_with_prior_work.md

 Describe how the findings contribute to or advance the field.

-Describe ay implications of the work, such transferability or generalizability.
+Describe any implications of the work, such transferability or generalizability.
 <!-- #ASK transferability vs generalizability? -->

 ## Note 1